Request Permanent Court of Arbitration to Investigate Unlawful Force of HongKong Police

 2) Conventional War Crimes

 3) Crimes against Humanities

-Hong Kong’s anti-government protesters have sustained for nearly four months.
+Hong Kong’s anti-government protesters have sustained for five months.
 Here are some figures:

 Record of the Hong Kong Police Brutality are as Follow: